“Nurturing Seasonal Harmony In Your Yoga Practice and Daily Life”

 Retold for the inner path of yoga

 Why This Story Matters : This myth is about awakening before we die.
-Most people never meet themselves in this life.
+Most people never meet themselves fully in this life.
 Yoga is an invitation to do exactly that.
 This story is a mirror, a map, and a mantra: You are more than this body.
 More than your story.
-More than you have ever been told And this Winter—we go there together.
+More than you have ever been told and this Winter—we go there together, if you desire.

 It reminds us: